 - The Colossians were to continue in the faith.

-- The Colossians’ faith was to be steadfast and not shifting from the hope they have in the Gospel.
+- The Colossians’ faith was to be steadfast and not shift from the hope they have in the Gospel.

-- The Gospel which the Colossians heard has been heard throughout creation.
+- The Gospel that the Colossians heard has been heard throughout creation.

 - Paul is a minister of the Gospel.

-Mormons, Jehovah’s Witnesses and others committing the Arian heresy point to verse 15 as evidence that Christ was created.
+Mormons, Jehovah’s Witnesses, and others committing the Arian heresy point to verse 15 as evidence that Christ was created.
 Christ is called the firstborn of all creation.
-This does not refer to Christ being created rather He has all the rights of the first born and that He existed before all creation.
+This does not refer to Christ being created instead He has all the rights of the firstborn and He existed before all creation.
 If Christ were created He could not exist before all creation.
 This would be a self-contradictory statement.
 If Christ were created, he could not be before anything that was created.
-If He was created then He would be part of what was creation.
+If He was created then He would be part of what was created.
 He cannot be before all creation and still be part of creation.
 He would have to be and not be at the same time and same relationship which is the classical definition of a contradiction.
 And contradictions are not and cannot be true.

 Verse 18 has also been used to support the Arian heresy.
 Being the “firstborn” refers to being the first to rise from the dead to everlasting glory.
 Christ was not the first to be raised from the dead.
-The most obvious one is Lazarus.
+For example, there was Lazarus.
 Christ raised Lazarus from the dead.
 But Lazarus died again.
 Christ rose and never died again.
 He ascended bodily to the Father.

 Christ created all things.
 He has given authority and power to everything that has power.
-Every ruler, king president, prime minister, judge, he has granted them their power.
+Every ruler, king president, prime minister, and judge.
+He has granted them their power.
 It is His to give and His to take away.
 Those to whom he has given such power are responsible for it.
-It is His power not theirs or ours.
+It is His power, not theirs or ours.
 That power is given for His glory.

 It is through Christ that we are reconciled to God.
 We cannot be joined to God without the work of Christ.
 Paul says, “Through Him”, that is Christ alone, we are reconciled.
-There is no other way this exclude all other means.
+There is no other way.
+This excludes all other means.
 Therefore, it is Christ alone, by whom and for whom we have God’s favor towards us.
 It is through the “blood of the His cross” that Christ offered the sacrifice that appeases the anger of God for our rebellion towards Him.
 Therefore, Christ is the head of the Church.
-It is Christ and Christ alone we are to worship, not Mary or even the angles.
+It is Christ and Christ alone we are to worship, not Mary or even the angels.

 Paul says to the Colossians, “And you, who once were alienated and hostile in mind, doing evil deeds…” He now turns from the general to the specific.
 From what Christ did for the world to what Christ did for the Colossians which, of course, we can apply to ourselves.
 We were once alienated.
 We were once hostile toward God.
 We were doing evil.
 We tried to make ourselves God by thinking God was there to serve us rather than the other way around.
 But He has now reconciled us, you and me, to Him.

-He has reconciled us so that we can be presented before the Him holy and blameless.
+He has reconciled us so that we can be presented before Him holy and blameless.
 We can be presented above reproach to the Father.
-The entire blessing of redemption consists mainly in these two things, forgiveness of sins, and spiritual regeneration that is, we are made new.
+The entire blessing of redemption consists mainly of these two things, the forgiveness of sins, and spiritual regeneration that is, we are made new.

-Verse 22 says, “he has now reconciled” which what Christ has already done.
+Verse 22 says, “he has now reconciled” which is what Christ has already done.
 Paul then encourages the Colossians to persevere in the faith.
 Faith is not simply believing or having an opinion.
 Those can be shaken.
 But Paul says to be stable and steadfast.
 That implies a reason or knowledge for the hope of the gospel.
 The gospel is something you can know.
 But knowledge requires study.
-Credulity talks no effort, and is easily shaken.
+Credulity takes no effort and is easily shaken.